mattx86/btc-bch-proxy/README.md

 **Behavior:**
 - **Fixed number**: Only applied if the configured value is **> the pool's difficulty**.
 If lower, the pool's difficulty is used.
 - **highest-seen**: Remembers the maximum pool difficulty seen during the session.
 Vardiff can increase difficulty but not decrease it.
-Resets on pool switch.
+Resets on pool switch. **Auto-adjusts:** If the pool rejects a share as "low difficulty" without having sent a difficulty update, the proxy automatically increases difficulty to `rejected_share_difficulty + 1000`.
 - **off**: Passes through pool difficulty unchanged.

 **Note:** Forcing a higher difficulty (via fixed number or highest-seen) will cause the pool to report a lower hashrate for the worker.
 This is because the pool calculates hashrate based on its own difficulty setting, not the override.
 Your actual hashrate and earnings are unaffected.